coditech0926/truffle-exercises-js/ExampleToken/README.md

 In this project, we will create an example token on the Rinkeby testnet.
+When following instructions, always remember to replace my account/address with yours.

 # Initialization